RESIST THE BREAKUP OF THE NHS THROUGH PRIVATISATION AND CUTS!

 FOR COMING EVENTS, MEETINGS AND BLOG POSTS SEE BELOW.
 Following the 2015 election there was an upsurge in people wanting to know how they can help support the NHS during the next 5 years.
 Sheffield voted heavily for pro NHS parties.

-We held a public meeting on 4th July to celebrate the NHS anniversary, discuss these plans, the implications for privatisation in South Yorkshire and North Derbyshire and the consequences of the EU referendum result.
+We held a public meeting on 4th July 2016 to celebrate the NHS anniversary, discuss the STPs, the implications for privatisation in South Yorkshire and North Derbyshire and the consequences of the EU referendum result.

 The Conservatives continue to be in major difficulties carrying out their promises for the NHS, especially after making a totem of the impracticable 7 day NHS proposal.
 Many of the struggles against cuts and privatisation are likely to be at local level - especially as the Tories slide devolution through.
 However major staff disputes remain national.

 For more national information see Keep Our NHS Public at http://keepournhspublic.com

 Cartoon by Samantha Galbraith @sgalbraith47